PerlaMolina/STEMREM205-PerSonSus/README.md

 The object was subsetted to each cell type, processed using SCTransform with default parameters, and prepared for differential expression analysis using the PrepSCTFindMarkers function.
 Differentially expressed genes were identified for each pathological region separately, using the FindMarkers function without recorrecting for UMI counts.

 The found markers were plotted to identify significantly differentially expressed genes using a significance threshold of 0.01 and a logFC threshold of 1.

+All the downstream analysis for CytoSPACE results was performed in R, using dplyr, Seurat and ggplot2 libraries, and the code is included as an R markdown file, seurat_post_proc.Rmd, under the CytoSPACE folder.

 ## References
 [1] Kleshchevnikov, V., Shmatko, A., Dann, E. et al. Cell2location maps fine-grained cell types in spatial transcriptomics.
 Nat Biotechnol 40, 661–671 (2022). https://doi.org/10.1038/s41587-021-01139-4